 The grade tables are issued in 5% increments (except for the top 10%, which is provided in 1% increments; this is done to make our students more competitive for judicial clerkships).
 Even if your GPA falls, numerically, in between the GPAs that are the cutoffs for two different percentiles (for example, if the top 30% GPA is 3.30, and the top 35% GPA is 3.25, and your GPA is a 3.28), you should not split the difference and claim to be in the "top 32.5%" of the class.
 In that situation, however, you could state your class standing as an estimate or an approximation, using language such as "Approximately top one-third.”

 You are not required to include information about your GPA or class standing on your résumé.
 If, however, you do decide to include it, be sure it is correct.
 Employers routinely call the Law School Registrar's Office asking for confirmation that a law student's GPA or class standing as represented on the student's résumé is accurate.
 The Registrar is not free to release information about your GPA or class standing to a third party, but does either "confirm" or "not confirm" any information the student has provided to the employer.
 It is critical, therefore, that you not make mistakes in calculating your GPA, since an employer might assume that your mistake was a deliberate misrepresentation.
-If you want to be certain that your GPA is correct, you may email the Registrar at email@example.com to verify your computations.
+If you want to be certain that your GPA is correct, you may confirm your GPA by checking the unofficial transcript posted in Symplicity, or you may email the Registrar at email@example.com to verify your computations.

 Official transcripts are available from the University of Wisconsin-Madison Office of the Registrar online at http://ordertranscript.wisc.edu.
 There is a charge of $10.00 per official transcript.

-You can have a copy of your unofficial transcript, known as your Student Record, emailed to you from your "My UW" account.
+You can have a copy of your Student Record emailed to you from your "My UW" account.
 A demonstration video on the university Registrar's website shows how to do this: http://registrar.wisc.edu/isis_helpdocs/studentrecords_demos/RequestMyStudentRecord/RequestMyStudentRecord.htm